Podcasting is a labor of love. You put a lot of work into creating content you are passionate about and great sounding audio.

 You’ve done your research.
 You’ve made a list of the top businesses you want to contact.
 Or, if you have decided to go the network route, you’ve made a list of the top networks you want to contact.
 Now you just have to do it.
 But how?

 Email is probably your best bet. 💌 Keep it short, but thorough.
 Show the numbers about your audience and how it overlaps perfectly with who they are probably targeting for ads.
+Be sure to mention that your data is IAB-certified (assuming you are using an IAB certified hosting platform like Ausha).
 Show them that you know your stuff, but don’t throw around too much jargon.

 Close the email with an offer to speak over the phone in order to get to know each other better and discuss how your podcast ad space can help them achieve their goals.